-Elsewhere, HEFCE might inherit some of the money saved from the abolition of the QCDA for funding engagement activities, similar to the Aim Higher programme - and of a similar order.
+Elsewhere, the Higher Education Funding Council for England (HEFCE) might inherit some of the money saved from the abolition of the QCDA for funding engagement activities, similar to the Aimhigher programme - and of a similar order.
 It is likely that a small funding stream will need to be made available in order that universities can allow staff adequate time to engage in this process, thereby ensuring 'quality' rather than 'tick box' engagement.